MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 - Do integrating products support all of the security features in Microsoft Dynamics GP?

-    Some security features are not “rolled” into all of the additional products right away, but will most likely be added in a future release.
-This means that an administrator might need to use the system administrator (“sa”) login to initialize or convert any tables that require a conversion.
+    Some security features are not "rolled" into all of the additional products right away, but will most likely be added in a future release.
+This means that an administrator might need to use the system administrator ("sa") login to initialize or convert any tables that require a conversion.
 In order for additional product dictionaries to utilize the security features, a new function, called syUserInRole, has been created, which can determine what database roles the user is a member of.